clark-bristol/asdf/README.md

   styles to the browser ourselves and only send the ones we actually use on the page

 ## **Questions for Product/Users**
-* As-built the app automatically de-duplicates data based on all fields.
+* As-built the app automatically de-duplicates data based on all fields (unless a field is NULL).
 Let's discuss!
 * How do you use the 'Vehicle Length' data?
 Is the messiness a problem?
 Would you like it to be more consistent so it's easier to read, or numerical so you can do mathmatical operations with it?
 * Do we want all of our users to be working with the same data, or do we want to segment it by user so when